UplandsDynamic/simple-stock-management/README.md

 # Simple Stock Management

+## UPDATE 15 April 2021

+This repository is currently undergoing reorganisation.

+Docker deployment is being removed, to simplify the codebase.
+Earlier versions of the codebase, showing Docker deployment examples will remain in the `legacy` branches, for reference purposes.

+The frontend client (built with React) will be moved to a separate repository in due course.

 ## Demo & Prototype Repository

 This a demo/prototype repository for a simple stock management and inventory system.
 It is built using web technologies, with a client/server architecture.

 The system allows "stores" to request transfers of stock ("order") from a central stock repository ("warehouse").
 Stock is adjusted for the "Warehouse Account" and the "Store Account" as stock transfers are "ordered".
 Email notifications are sent to the "warehouse" administrator(s) and the ordering "store manager".

-This project - available to subscribers and clients as a regularly maintained Docker application - offers a web frontend that connects to a RESTful API backend.
+This project - available to subscribers and clients as a regularly maintained application-as-a-service - offers a web frontend that connects to a RESTful API backend.
 Data is stored in either a SQLite, mySQL or PostgreSQL (recommended) database.

 ## Key technologies